iratmal/roomvibe-app/replit.md

 - **Color Scheme**: RoomVibe branding palette (Primary #283593, Accent #D8B46A, Neutral #DDE1E7, Text #1A1A1A).
 - **Typography**: Inter font family for all text.
 - **Homepage Layout**: Responsive design featuring a hero section, "How It Works", audience-specific sections, and a CTA.
 - **Studio Layout**: A responsive, mobile-first, three-panel editor with dynamic canvas height and hidden navigation for iframe embedding.
+Polished UI with 44px minimum touch targets, gold-bordered premium buttons, and consistent RoomVibe branding throughout.
 - **Iconography**: Inline SVG components with gold accent.
 - **Artwork Interaction**: Drag-to-move with bounds, diagonal resizing with smart scaling, true physical scale rendering, and frame selection.
 Mobile touch handling differentiates between scroll and drag.